UAE floods: Taskforce given 1-week deadline to submit plan for repair of damaged roads, homes

-The Committee was formed by the UAE Cabinet and is headed by the Ministry of Energy and Infrastructure.

-The meeting was presided over by Suhail bin Mohammed Al Mazrouei, Minister of Energy and Infrastructure, and attended by members of the Committee from various federal and local entities.
+Suhail bin Mohammed Al Mazrouei, Minister of Energy and Infrastructure, directed the committees to immediately start assessing damages from the intense rainfall across the country.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.